 The rise of grain-fed cows comes from the high demand for beef in a growing worldwide population.
 Farming has shifted from smaller family-owned farms to commercial facilities that can produce a lot of beef.
 These grain-fed cows are often raised in CAFOs, which are concentrated animal feeding operations.
 These farms want to make as much money as possible in as short a time as possible, and they feed their cows whatever will make them the fattest the quickest.
 The cows do not graze or roam free on the land.
 They often live in small structures for their entire lives.

-While not all grain-fed beef are raised in these facilities, many are, and it is difficult for the consumer to find out how their beef was raised.
-The reality is that cows that are raised in these conditions will produce meat that is less nutritious and more fatty.
+While not all grain-fed beef is raised in these facilities, many are, and it is difficult for the consumer to find out how their beef was raised.
+The reality is that cows that are raised in these conditions will produce meat that is less nutritious and fattier.